waltr21/343/history-and-architecture/PITCHME.md

 **COBOL**
 ***

+According to our text COBOL has been used more than any other language, but oddly never affected the programming world the way ALGOL did.

+So in some ways, they are very opposite of one another.
+---
+**COBOL**
+***

-Wanted to use English statements as much as possible, be easy to use (even if that meant it was less powerful), and should be designed in a way to remove as much implementation restrictions as possible.
+Designers wanted to use English statements as much as possible, wanted it to be easy to use (even if that meant it was less powerful), and thought it should be designed in a way to remove as much implementation restrictions as possible.
 ---
 **COBOL**
 ***